Reading time: 16 minutes

 Final Words

-• Be able to go about our daily lives with as little help as possible.
+- can go about their daily lives with as little help as possible,

-• Be helpful to others rather than becoming a burden to caregivers.
+- is helpful to others rather than totally being a burden on caregivers,

-• Preserve and enhance physical and mental health as we grow older.
+- has maintained and improved physical and mental health as they grew older.

 The world’s population is aging faster than you think.
 We will get old sooner than we think.